VenkataSivaManojAddala/-Movie-Data-Analysis-and-Personalized-Recommendation-GUI/README.md

 This project involves comprehensive analyses on the MOVIE dataset, employing a range of analytical approaches to extract valuable insights.
 In addition, I have developed an intuitive GUI application that empowers users to discover personalized movie recommendations based on their preferences.

-## Features of the IMDB Top 250 Movies Dataset:
+## Features of the Movies Dataset:

 - TITLE [0]
 - YEAR [1]